 Authors should call to the attention of the Editor-in-Chief any significant errors in their published manuscripts as soon as possible after they become aware of these errors.
 The Editor-in-Chief may authorize the publication of a correction, if the error is relatively minor and was inadvertent.
 Serious errors or discovery of fraudulent materials in a published paper may result in the retraction of the paper.
 Limnology & Oceanography Bulletin follows the Retraction Guidelines of the Committee on Publication Ethics (COPE) with regard to any corrections or retractions.
 An author who submits a manuscript to Limnology & Oceanography Bulletin for possible publication is assumed to understand and agree with these Guidelines.
 The Guidelines and further information on publication fraud are available online at http://publicationethics.org/resources/guidelines.

 Authors are responsible for obtaining permission to reprint a previously published table, figure, or extract of more than 250 words and for submitting written permissions with their manuscript.
+Permission must also be obtained for images including professional photography, such as professional headshots.
 Acknowledgement alone is not sufficient; if in doubt, obtain permission.
 Permissions should be submitted to the Bulletin production office within 5 business days after your paper is accepted to avoid any delays in publication.
 Authors should exercise customary professional courtesy in acknowledging intellectual properties such as patents and trademarks.
 Authors wishing to reprint illustrations or text previously published in the Limnology and Oceanography Bulletin or other ASLO titles should contact http://www.wiley.com/go/permissions.

 Page Proofs and Publication